 To get that QA job, submit a flawless QA resume.

-To do that, use the reverse-chronological format.
+To do that, use the chronological resume.
 The other two-letter department head (the HR manager) loves this layout.

 Here’s how to format QA analyst resumes:

 - Begin with a compelling resume summary or objective statement.

 - Describe your work history using appropriate duties and key achievements.

 - Showcase your education and any tech-related coursework you’ve taken.

 - List your resume software skills using choice keywords from the job ad.

 - Include extra sections to stand out from the other quality assurance resumes.

 If seeking entry-level QA tester jobs, switch the positions of the education and work history.